Kick your debt to the curb with our picks for best personal online loans with no extra fees

 With a personal loan, there’s nothing to repossess.
 Either you make the payments, or you start racking up late fees and debt collection calls.
 Because of this, unsecured loans usually have higher interest rates than secured loans.
 However, even these higher interest rates are often several percentage points lower than credit card interest rates, making personal loans a great choice for credit card debt consolidation.

 What to look for in personal loans online

 Three criteria matter most when shopping for online personal loans: the interest rate, fees, and a Federal Deposit Insurance Corporation (FDIC) guarantee.
 All of our top picks met the following criteria:

 They offer fixed interest rates.

-Interest rates come in two forms: fixed and variable.
 Fixed interest rates cannot change over the life of the loan.
-Variable interest rates can change at the discretion of the loaning institution.
-If you have a loan with a variable interest rate, your interest can go up — which means you’re paying more money to pay back your money!
+If you have a loan with a variable interest rate, your interest can go up — which means you might pay more in the long run.

 Some unsecured loan issuers include what they call “origination fees” or “closing fees.”
 These are extra fees you pay in exchange for the privilege of taking out the loan.
 The less you have to pay for the “cost of doing business,” the better.
 Lightstream doesn’t have any origination fees at all, while LendingClub, Prosper, and Avant charge from 1% to 6% depending on the loan term, amount, and other factors.

 They’re backed by the Federal Deposit Insurance Corporation.